-The SIP-based 9600 Series IP Deskphones models 9601, 9608, 9608G, 9611G, 9621G, or 9641G IP deskphones are set to use the H.323 protocol by default.
+The 9608, 9608G, 9611G, 9621G, and 9641G IP deskphones are set to use the H.323 protocol by default.
 To run the deskphones in a SIP environment, you must convert the deskphones to SIP settings.
 Further, a factory-shipped IP Deskphone may not contain the most up-to-date software for registration and SIP operation.
 When you connect the deskphone to your network, the deskphone connects to an HTTP server and searches for the latest software bundle available.
-You must download the latest SIP software bundle for deskphones to be converted to SIP, then set the SIG parameter as applicable to convert applicable deskphones to run SIP software, as described in Converting software on the 9601, 9608, 9608G, 9611G, 9621G, or 9641G IP deskphones on page 14.
+You must download the latest SIP software bundle for deskphones to be converted to SIP, then set the SIG parameter as applicable to convert applicable deskphones to run SIP software, as described in Converting software on the 9608, 9608G, 9611G, 9621G, or 9641G IP deskphones on page 14.